We depend on our volunteer

 to come every week.
 We usually have four or five tables of five students, with a volunteer at each table.

 Noise has always been a problem, with many people talking and laughing in one room, so the church has generously allowed us

-four volunteers, since I can take a table, and the student teacher can take a table, but I prefer six, so she and I can circulate.
+or three volunteers, since I can take a table, and the student teacher can take a table, but I prefer four, so she and

 Click here for the volunteer sign up spreadsheet